matt2112/calendar-tracker-web/README.md

 ### TODO

-* Add ability to differentiate between days abroad and days travelling, and update algorithm accordingly.
+* Add ability to view away periods as a list, and export data to csv.
+* Write tests.
 * Set up Travis CI.
-* Write tests.
-* Ensure Flow coverage at 100%.
+* Ensure Flow coverage as close to 100% as possible.
 * Make it look pretty, and improve responsiveness.
 * Possibly use React Router, though not a necessity.